Skip to main content

 Damage best practices

-• An item that just needs to be cleaned is not considered damaged as cleaning costs should be incorporated into the rental price.
-If cleaning costs go beyond general dry-cleaning costs, contact the Renter.
-(For example, the normal cost of dry cleaning does not cover a large red wine stain and might require additional costs).
+4. An item that just needs to be cleaned is not considered damaged β€” cleaning costs should be incorporated into your rental price.
+If cleaning costs go beyond general dry-cleaning (for example, a large red wine stain requiring specialist treatment), contact the Renter to discuss.

 Did this answer your question?